Visit Mystic Seaport without leaving your classroom!

 Encourage your students to get their hands dirty in this virtual art class!
 Learn about the unique sailor’s art of scrimshaw in this interactive program.
 A Museum Educator will showcase scrimshaw from our collection, and then students will be able to create their own piece of scrimshaw right in the classroom.
 Materials provided in advance by Mystic Seaport.

 For those who would like to do one of our primary source workshops but can’t make it to the Museum, this year we are offering a new virtual primary source workshop!
 Broadcast live from our Museum Studios into your classroom, a Museum Educator will guide students through the analysis of primary source documents and artifacts to help develop their historical thinking skills.
 Themes include Whaling and Life in A Seaport Town.

 From Corsets to Coopers: Primary Sources from 19th-Century Whaling

-This program features artifacts and documents that illustrate the 19th-century whaling industry, including historic video clips of the last remaining wooden whaling vessel in the world, the Charles W. Morgan.
+This program features artifacts and documents that illustrate the whaling industry, including historic video clips of the last remaining wooden whaling vessel in the world, the Charles W. Morgan.

 Sailor’s Sea Chest

 In this virtual version of one of our most beloved school outreach programs, students will explore the items that a sailor would have packed for a long journey at sea.
 Your students will analyze each of the objects with a Museum Educator and learn about the adventures onboard 19th-century vessels.

 Preparing For Your Virtual Program with Mystic Seaport